1) Miami's Strategic Location

 Miami also has the second-largest number of foreign banks in the United States, a large representation of foreign consulates, 25 international trade offices, 40 binational chambers of commerce and many non-governmental organizations with headquarters or offices here.
 Take a virtual tour icon to read more about living in Miami for law school.

-A Nationally Ranked Institution
+2) A Nationally and Internationally Ranked Institution

 - The Financial Times - in 2015 and 2016 ranked Miami Law as one of the most innovative law schools in the world.

 - LLM-Guide.com - ranks Miami Law as the 15th most popular law school in the U.S. and our preparation in Sports Law in our Entertainment, Arts and Sports Law LL.M. as one of the best in the world.

 - Cambridge University - included Miami Law as a "Leader in Learning" and one of the most innovative law school's in its recent publication Innovation 800.

 - Billboard Magazine - ranked Miami Law in 2017 as a top school for music law the U.S.

 - Hispanic Business Magazine - selected the University of Miami School of Law as one of the top ten U.S. law schools for Hispanics for seven consecutive years.